DhruvKumar-Patel98/Calorieculator/README.md

 For Users:-
 -Anyone can download this project for there reference purpose.
 -User can't COPY this project.
--Any query use can mail me at pateldhruv9726@gmail.com
+-Any query, user can mail me at pateldhruv9726@gmail.com